smlnj/prettyprint/README.md

 - _basic_ and _aligned_ blocks as compound formats

-- **FLAT** format constructor (replaces **TRYFLAT** constructor from earlier versions)
+- **FLAT** format constructor, a format _modifier_ that causes a format to be rendered without line breaks.

-- _indented_ formats
+- _indented_ formats, another format _modifier_.
-  Indentation is a format modifier and is not associated with line breaks.
   Indentation affects the complete content of a format.
   Indentation is conditional: it is activated for an indented format if and only if the format begins on a fresh line (immediately following that line's indentation).

+- styles (format modifier).
+  Generic styles are just strings, which have to be interpreted to impose styles for a given output target.
-- styles for ANSI terminal output and for rendering to HTML 3 (smlnj-lib/HTML).
+  Output targets supporting styles are ANSI terminals and rendering to HTML 3 (smlnj-lib/HTML).

 ## Files

-The PrettyPrint library is found in smlnj-lib/PRETTYPRINT.
+The PrettyPrint library is found in the prettyprint/src directory:

 - src/format.sml, the datatypes defining formats